-Recommendation Servcorp Board response Principle 5 Make timely and balanced disclosure Make timely and balanced disclosure of all matters concerning the company that a reasonable person would expect to have a material effect on the price or value of its securities.
-Recommendation 5.1 (a) Have a written policy for complying with continuous disclosure The Company has established a continuous disclosure compliance obligations under the Listing Rules; and plan.
+Re commendation Servcorp Board response Principle 5 Make timely and balanced disclosure Make timely and balanced disclosure of all n material effect on the price or value of its se natters concerning the company that a reasonable person would expect to have a curities.
+Recommendation 5.1 [a] Have a written policy fo under the Listing Rules; ar [b] disclose that policy or a The Company has established a continuous disclosure compliance plan.
 The Board and management continually monitor information and events and their obligation to report any matters.
-Responsibility (b) Disclose that policy or a summary of it. for communications to the ASX on all material matters rests with the company secretary following consultation with the Chair and Managing Director.
-Respect the rights of security holders Respect the rights of security holders by providing them with appropriate information and facilities to allow them to exercise those rights effectively. the committee met throughout the period and the individual attendances of the members at those meetings; or Recommendation 6.1 (b) If it does not have a risk committee or committee that satisfy (a) above, disclose that fact and the processes it employs for overseeing Provide information about the company and its governance to investors The Company has a corporate governance page on its website. the entity's risk management framework. via its website.
-This page includes copies of the Company's annual reports, annual and half-year financial reports, announcements to ASX and other Recommendation 7.2 governance documents.
-The board or a committee of the board should: Recommendation 6.2 satisfy itself that it continues to be sound; and Design and implement an investor relations program to facilitate effective Servcorp aims to communicate clearly and transparently with two-way communication with investors. shareholders and the community. has taken place.
+Responsibility for communications to the ASX on all material matters rests with the company secretary following consultation with the Chair and Managing Director.
+Principle 6 Respect the rights of security holders Respect the rights of security holders by pro those rights effectively. viding them with appropriate information and facilities to allow them to exercise Recommendation 6.1 The company has a corporate governance page on its website.
+Provide information about its website. the company and its governance to investors via This page includes copies of the company's annual reports, annual and half-year financial reports, announcements to ASX and other governance documents.
+Recommendation 6.2 Servcorp aims to communicate clearly and tranparently with shareholders and the community.
+Design and implement an investor relations program to facilitate effective two-way communication with investors.
 Servcorp actively engages with security holders by holding briefings following the release of annual and half-year results; the time and location of which are notified to the market.
-The Company also meets with security holders upon request and responds to any enquiries made from time to time.

-Disclose the policies and processes in place to facilitate and encourage participation at meetings of security holders.
+The company also meets with security holders upon request and responds to any enquiries made from time to time.
+Recommendation 6.3 Disclose the policies and p participation at meetings o processes in place to facilitate and encourage of security holders.
 All shareholders are given a reasonable opportunity to ask questions at the annual general meeting and are encouraged to participate.
-This includes shareholders present at the meeting and those attending by video or phone conference.

-Give security holders the option to receive communications from, and send communications to, the company and its security registry electronically.
+This includes shareholders present at the meeting and those attending by video or phone conference. option to receive communications from, and the company and its security registry electronically.
 All shareholders are given the option to receive communications from, and send communications to, the company and its security registry electronically.